-In parallel, in the summer of 2022, Member States began an intergovernmental process to develop a Declaration for Future Generations.
+In parallel, in the summer of 2022, Member States began an intergovernmental process to develop a Declaration for Future Generations, which is expected to be presented at the preparatory Ministerial meeting for the Summit of the Future in September 2023.
 A policy brief "To Think and Act for Future Generations" was issued by the Executive Office of the Secretary-General in early March 2023 as an input to the intergovernmental consultations.